-There were no non-audit services provided during the financial year by the auditor.
+The auditor was engaged for preparation of the Company's tax return.
+There were no other non-audit services provided during the financial year by the auditor

-Officers of the Company who are former partners of RSM Sydney
+Officers of the Company who are former partners of RSM Australia Partners

-There are no officers of the Company who are former partners of RSM Sydney.
+There are no officers of the Company who are former partners of RSM Australia Partners.